 External-beam radiation can often help relieve some of the symptoms from advanced esophageal cancer, including pain and problems swallowing.
 Radiation is often used for cancer that has spread to the brain or spine, but it is also useful in treating problems with swallowing from a narrowed or blocked esophagus.

 If an area had been treated with external beam radiation therapy earlier, it may not be able to be treated that way again.
 In that case, brachytherapy may be an option.
 Brachytherapy is especially useful in helping to relieve a blocked esophagus.
 (See “Radiation therapy for cancer of the esophagus” for more details.)

 Pain control is an important concern for people with cancer.
 There are many ways to treat cancer pain.
-People with cancer should let their cancer care team know immediately if they are in pain.
+People with cancer should let their cancer care team know right away if they are in pain.
 The cancer care team can provide medicines and other palliative treatments to relieve pain and other symptoms.
 Learn more about managing cancer-related pain in our document Pain Control: A Guide for Those With Cancer and Their Loved Ones.

 Nutrition is another concern for many patients with esophagus cancer.
 The cancer or its treatment might affect how you swallow and what you are able to eat.
 A team of doctors and nutritionists can work with you to provide nutritional supplements and information about your individual nutritional needs.

-Some people having trouble swallowing may need to have a feeding tube, usually called a jejunostomy tube (or J-tube), put into the first part of the small intestine.
+Some people having trouble swallowing and may need to have a feeding tube, usually called a jejunostomy tube (or J-tube), put into the first part of the small intestine.
 This is done through a small hole in the skin over the abdomen during a minor operation.
-A J-tube allows liquid nutrition to be put directly into the small intestine to help prevent weight loss and improve nutrition.
-Less often, the tube may be placed into the stomach instead.
+A J-tube lets liquid nutrition be put directly into the small intestine to help prevent weight loss and improve nutrition.
+Less often, the tube is placed into the stomach instead.
 This is known as a gastrostomy tube or G-tube.